Release notes for Red Hat Process Automation Manager 7.1

 2.4.1.
 Decision Model and Notation (DMN) models

-Red Hat Process Automation Manager 7.1 includes full runtime support for DMN 1.2 models at conformance level 3.
+Red Hat Process Automation Manager 7.1 includes full runtime support for DMN 1.1 and DMN 1.2 models at conformance level 3.
 Red Hat Process Automation Manager 7.1 currently does not include a built-in DMN model designer, but you can design your DMN models using a third-party DMN authoring tool and include them in your Red Hat Process Automation Manager projects for deployment and execution.
 A DMN model designer will be added to Red Hat Process Automation Manager in the near future.

 For more information about DMN support in Red Hat Process Automation Manager 7.1, see Designing a decision service using DMN models.